-Adopted a phased approach to supporting trainees develop curriculum planning skills, including planning sequences of lessons.
-Curriculum planning at the early stages of teacher training may require a more structured approach, including encouraging the use of high- quality curriculum resources and textbooks to plan a sequence of lessons alongside Mentor co-planning.
-As trainees become more secure in their planning, they are encouraged to evaluate existing resources to assess their quality and make decisions on which are best to use in different contexts.
+We have adopted a phased approach to supporting student teachers develop curriculum planning skills, including planning sequences of lessons.
+Curriculum planning at the early stages of teacher training may require a more structured approach, including encouraging the use of high- quality curriculum resources and textbooks in school to plan a sequence of lessons alongside Mentor co-planning.
+As student teachers become more secure in their planning, they are encouraged to evaluate existing resources to assess their quality and make decisions on which are best to use in different contexts.

-- We are committed to minimising workload but trainees still need to plan and develop excellent teaching by adapting resources and set schemes of work in school with powerful subject knowledge.
-It is important for trainees to understand the mechanisms of lesson planning to prepare them to be able to plan across a range of schools (2 placement model) and for the realities of the classroom as ECTs.
-There is a strong focus on lesson planning in across our provision with revisits made across each phase of the training. - Trainees access shared schemes of work and resources in their schools/departments to support their planning; necessary adaptations to these resources are expected to facilitate adaptive teaching for the students that trainees have in their class and support the trainee's own delivery of a lesson.
-This then allows trainees to focus on evaluating published materials and schemes of work/resources. - We consider the whole year/course and the progression a trainee will make; this is reflected in the slow build in trainee lesson planning across the phases.
-We suggest a set number or hours or percent of the timetable to be taught by a trainee but ensure that the Mentor is clear in the generic training that all trainees will develop at their own pace and we should be able to monitor and modify their timetables to help them. - Trainees co-plan with Mentors in their early stages of each placement.
-Co-planning is undertaken by Mentors with their trainees in the initial stages of each placement, breaking down the lesson planning process with both prior learning and the needs of students in each teaching group in mind.
-Some mentors teach from the trainee's lesson plan (full lesson or part of the lesson) and this enables trainees to critique particular decisions they make in planning their lessons. - Lesson plans are modelled across training and reviewed by tutors at the start of each placement to ensure that content on the plan is relevant but not over-burdensome; we can review lesson plans each week via PebblePad and as trainees grow in confidence, reduce the amount of content on the plan (where appropriate). - Over time, some trainees develop more light touch planning over sequences of lessons in line with the principles found in the DfE (2018) report on planning and resources.
-This phased approach takes place when the mentor and the curriculum tutor agree that the trainee can move to a one page lesson plan in Phase D as teaching load increases. - Mentors are expected to co-mark in the early stages of assessment and feedback to model high quality feedback and analyse with mentors how feedback should be specific, targeted, and developmental.
+- We are committed to minimising workload but student teachers still need to plan and develop excellent teaching by adapting resources and set schemes of work in school with powerful subject knowledge.
+It is important for student teachers to understand the mechanisms of lesson planning to prepare them to be able to plan across a range of schools (2 placement model) and for the realities of the classroom as ECTs.
+There is a strong focus on lesson planning across our provision with revisits made across each phase of the training. - Student teachers access shared schemes of work and resources in their schools/departments to support their planning; necessary adaptations to these resources are expected to facilitate adaptive teaching for the students that student teachers have in their class and support the student teacher's own delivery of a lesson.
+This then allows student teachers to focus on evaluating published materials and schemes of work/resources. - We consider the whole year/course and the progression a student teacher will make; this is reflected in the slow build in student teacher lesson planning across the phases.
+We suggest a set number or hours of the timetable to be taught by a student teacher but ensure that the Mentor is clear in the Mentor training that all student teachers will develop at their own pace and we should be able to monitor and modify their timetables to help them. - Student teachers co-plan with Mentors in their early stages of each placement, breaking down the lesson planning process with both prior learning and the needs of students in each teaching group in mind.
+Some Mentors teach from the student teacher's lesson plan (full lesson or part of the lesson) and this enables student teachers to critique particular decisions they make in planning their lessons. - Lesson plans are modelled across training and reviewed by Lead Mentors at the start of each placement to ensure that content on the plan is relevant but not over-burdensome; we can review lesson plans each week via PebblePad and as student teachers grow in confidence, reduce the amount of content on the plan (where appropriate). - Over time, some student teachers develop more light touch planning over sequences of lessons in line with the principles found in the DfE (2018) report on planning and resources.
+This phased approach takes place when the mentor and the Lead Mentor agree that the student teacher can move to a one-page lesson plan in the Refining stage as teaching load increases.

-Monitoring Trainee Workload
+Monitoring Student teacher Workload